noec764/erpnext/docs/dooks/accounts/articles/how-to-manage-subscriptions-with-erpnext.md

 ### Recalculating Subscriptions
 Some times, a Subscription's status might have changed but might not yet be reflected in the Subscription.
-You can force Dooks to update the subscription by clicking 'Fetch Subscription Updates'.
+You can force Dokie to update the subscription by clicking 'Fetch Subscription Updates'.

 ### Subscription Settings
-**Grace Period** represents the number of days after a subscriber's invoice becomes overdue that Dooks should delay before changing the Subscription status to 'Canceled' or 'Unpaid'.
+**Grace Period** represents the number of days after a subscriber's invoice becomes overdue that Dokie should delay before changing the Subscription status to 'Canceled' or 'Unpaid'.

-**Cancel Invoice After Grace Period** would cause Dooks to automatically cancel a subscription if it is not paid before the grace period elapses.
+**Cancel Invoice After Grace Period** would cause Dokie to automatically cancel a subscription if it is not paid before the grace period elapses.
 This setting is off by default.

-**Prorate** would cause Dooks to generate a prorated invoice when an active subscription is canceled by default.
+**Prorate** would cause Dokie to generate a prorated invoice when an active subscription is canceled by default.
 If you would prefer a full invoice, uncheck the setting.

 {next}